mekineer/single_domain_search/README.md

 So where can you search to find a non-marketed web?
 You can find it in simplicity: those sites using only a single domain for their resources.
 On occasion, these sites may draw resources from other domains, but only to add valuable content, such as an inline youtube video: these resource domains are allowed in a whitelist.
 Another reason, for example, is that the site may have a "donate" button from paypal.
 The whitelist can be edited, enabled or disabled by the user.

 ## Please Develop This Project
 Can always use more help.
-The current work was done by Gohar Fatima, Abubakar Siddique, and Vikas Kumar through Upwork, and by Mekineer.
+The current work was done by Gohar Fatima, Abubakar Siddique, Priyankush Salouria, and Vikas Kumar through Upwork, and by Mekineer.
 The project description posted on Upwork was the following:

 ## Original Project Description
 Browse a non-corporate web, for websites where all content is delivered by a single domain.